CSCI4100U/F23Project/README.md

 The marking will occur in three phases.
 The idea behind these phases is that your project should improve over time, so that the final product is comprehensive, professional, and production-ready.
 It is hoped that your project will make a great portfolio item for when you apply for jobs.
 The phased marking should also prevent groups from waiting until just a few days before the due date before starting their project.

 ### Proposal
 The first phase of marking will take place sometime during week 6.
 This phase will evaluate a written proposal about what you plan to do for your project, including but not limited to the functional requirements and overall project design with UML diagrams (or equivalent).
 This first marking phase has the purpose of ensuring that your project is reasonable in scope and will incorporate all the necessary components from the course.
 This evaluation will be worth 10% of your final grade.
-Unless there is a significant issue of group equity, which should be noted in your README.md, all group members will receive the same grade for this evaluation.
+Unless there is a significant issue of group equity, which should be noted in your README.md and peer feedback forms, all group members will receive the same grade for this evaluation.

 #### Written Report (10 marks total)